Documentation of Exiland Backup

 Option "[x] Check for a previous backup on disk"

-Option "[x] Overwrite if backup already exists with the same name"
+Option "[x] Overwrite if a full backup with the same name already exists"

 This setting is necessary in order to avoid the duplicate name of backup.